This feature enables the server to keep the top performance even with a large

 following to the MySQL configuration file

-Although the default values for the thread pool should provide good performance, additional tuning can be performed with the dynamic system variables described below.
+Although the default values for the thread pool should provide good performance, additional tuning can be performed with the dynamic system variables described in System Variables.

 The current implementation of the thread pool feature is built into the